Question: Do you have a mascot?

 Interactions:

 Many ask if it is alright to pet him and that is fine, he loves the attention!
 He is incredibly sweet, cute, and affectionate.
-His vest is a tactical hook and loop and badges that say not to pet him while working are available but he is just too sweet to wear one.
+People take photos of him everywhere he goes.
+His vest is a tactical hook and loop and though badges that say not to pet him while working are available, he is just too sweet to wear one.
 He loves people and animals of all ages and sizes.
 He's been attacked by a dog two feet taller than him and he just stood there without flinching or uttering a growl.
+When he does speak, he has a very deep voice but it is not a threat.

 We prefer to know his exact location at all times, preferably right next to us on stage but we sometimes allow guests of our clients to walk him, which he enjoys.
 If a performance is outdoors it is great if he can wait in an air conditioned room like an office.
 His friendly demeanor means that he makes friends with people very quickly and people become similarly attached.
 Please, always ask before taking him to walk or play and be sure to bring him back; he's got work to do at the end of the show!